jwliao1209/TWLLM-Tutor/README.md

 | valid_GSAT_civics  | 108-112 | 79   |
 | valid_GSAT_social  | 108-112 | 213  |

-To download the GSAT dataset, you can run the command:
+To download the GSAT social training set, you can run the command:
 ```bash
 bash scripts/download_data.sh
 ```